wubis/TicTacToe/README.md

   - def play() allows the human player to interact with the agent
   - Human player inputs moves while the agent inputs moves based on the saved Q-table
   - Actions are looped until either the player or the agent wins

+# Future Improvements
+### 1. Advanced Reward System
+  - Rewarding advantageous positioning and punishing disadvantageous positioning
+  - Examples:
+    - Leaving open a human player position with two in a row -> punishment
+    - Setting up agent position with two in a row -> reward
+### 2. Set Start Positions
+  - Setting up each training episode with a different designated cell spot each time instead of randomizing to allow for more efficient learning
+  - Example: dividing training episodes into 9 parts, each at a different coordinate

+### 3. Fine Tuning Parameters
+  - Experimenting with different Q-Learning parameters to optimize convergence and rewards